 Table of Contents

 In the last lesson I discussed how during pregnancy food intake can potentially influence child health and flavor preferences.
-I also discussed the association of maternal weight status and weight change during pregnancy with childhood obesity and noted that the literature generally suggests alterations are mediated via changes in appetite as well as childhood adiposity.
+I also discussed the association of maternal weight status and weight change during pregnancy with childhood obesity and noted that the literature generally suggests the long-term impact is mediated via changes in appetite as well as childhood adiposity.
 In this lesson I will discuss additional considerations, including maternal medical conditions, pregnancy number and delivery method, infant birth size, and environmental exposures.
 I will also go over the literature regarding pregnancy interventions to see what effect actively working on some of these risk factors may have on future child health outcomes.

 Various medical conditions are associated with obesity to some degree during pregnancy, and besides impacting the pregnant woman they may impact the offspring as well.